taichi-dev/taichi/docs/contributor_guide.rst

 ------------------------
 PR titles will be part of the commit history reflected in the ``master`` branch, therefore it is important to keep PR titles readable.

- - The first letter of the PR title body should be capitalized, unless the title starts with a identifier;
+ - The first letter of the PR title body should be capitalized, unless the title starts with an identifier;

      - E.g., "[doc] improve documentation" should be formatted as "[doc] Improve documentation";
      - "[Lang] ``ti.sqr(x)`` is now deprecated" is fine because ``ti`` is an identifier.